Anshusinha123/Translator_APP/README.md

 # Translator_APP

-In this article, we are going to create a real-time voice translator in Python.
+In this project, we are going to create a real-time voice translator in Python.

 #Module needed
 playsound: This module is used to play sound in Python